(Where I frequently Appear)

 I was born and raised at the dividing line of a forest and a relatively peaceful town.
-With the added luxury of two loving and supportive parents and a full spectrum of siblings, I was given a steady diet of encouragement, confidence, challenge, and a little more freedom than I knew what to do with.
+With the blessing of two loving and supportive parents and a full spectrum of siblings, I was given a steady diet of encouragement, confidence, challenge, and a little more freedom than I knew what to do with.

 MY WORK AND MY MISSION

-If, at the end of my life, I can look back and see that I gave my all to sharing the gifts that I was given for deep transformation and powerful connection, then I will die happy, peaceful, and eager for whatever comes next.
+If, at the end of my life, I can look back and see that I gave my all to sharing the gifts that I was given for deep transformation and powerful connection, then I will die happy, peaceful, and eager for whatever may come next.

 HYPNOSIS AND HYPNOTHERAPY